tcultice21/JGraphPuzzleGameFall2021Cultice/README.md

 provided within the makefile.

 To make a match, you must:

--Select 3+ tiles of the same color
+- Select 3+ tiles of the same color
--They must be adjacent
+- They must be adjacent

 When a match is completed, adjacent shapes will grow in size.
 At 4x the size, they will break and chain react with any other surrounding it for bonus score multiplier.